Author: Jo Crookshank, Partner at Simmons & Simmons, LLP

-HMRC regard cryptoassets as fungible assets which should fall within the pooling rules.
+HMRC regards cryptoassets as fungible assets which should fall within the pooling rules.
 This means that, instead of tracking the gain or loss on any individual transaction, each type of cryptoasset should be pooled and any transaction will result in a part disposal of the pool of assets.
 However, there are special rules where a company both acquires and disposes of pooled assets on the same day or within a period of 10 days.

 Where a cryptocurrency is subject to a “hard fork” creating a new cryptoasset, any allowable costs for pooling of the original cryptoassets will need to be allocated between the original and new cryptoasset pools.
 However, such a hard fork should not of itself amount to a disposal given rise to tax liabilities.

-The paper also provides guidance on the circumstances when a person may be able to make a “negligible value claim” to crystallise a capital loss on cryptoassets that have become worthless, including in circumstances where a person loses their private key.
+The paper also provides guidance on the circumstances when a person may be able to make a “negligible value claim” to crystallize a capital loss on cryptoassets that have become worthless, including in circumstances where a person loses their private key.
 As cryptoassets are pooled, the claim must be made in respect of the entire pool.

 An “airdrop” is where a person receives an allocation of cryptoassets, for example as part of a marketing or advertising campaign.
 Generally, cryptoassets received as part of an airdrop are likely to be treated as an investment with any subsequent disposal within the scope of taxation on capital gains.